 Teddy guinea pigs can become attached to their owners, especially if you put in the time and effort to tame them.

-Any guinea pig breed can be loving and affectionate little pets!
+Any cavy breed can be loving and affectionate little pets!

 Since I got my two guinea pigs, they’ve become a huge part of my family – I love spending time with them, and vice versa.

 Lifespan – How Long Do Teddy Guinea Pigs Live?